Aucklanders get together to create Black Lives Matter mural in Devonport

 "It is easy for people with privilege to dismiss racial movements as they are often sheltered from the effects; however, it is imperative to address the issue."

-Jorgia added that this is not the first time he has spoken out about racism and has supported this movement throughout his whole life.
+Jogia added that this is not the first time he has spoken out about racism and has supported this movement throughout his whole life.

 "We are surrounded by systematic racism whether you are directly affected or not, therefore it is vital to educate yourself and those around you.